Indifference pricing of pure endowments in a regime-switching market model: The indifference pricing problem formulation

-where $ \mathbb{E} _{t,w,i} $ denotes the conditional expectation given $W_{t}^\Pi=w$ and $X_{t}=i$, and $\{W_{s}^{\Pi}(t,w),\ s \in [t,T]\}$ stands for the solution to equation \eqref{wealth} with initial condition $W_t^\Pi=w$.
+where $ \mathbb{E} _{t,w,i}[\cdot]$ denotes the conditional expectation given $W_{t}^\Pi=w$ and $X_{t}=i$, and $\{W_{s}^{\Pi}(t,w),\ s \in [t,T]\}$ stands for the solution to equation \eqref{wealth} with initial condition $W_t^\Pi=w$.
 Note that, since the coefficients $\mu$, $\sigma$, $K_1$ and $K_2$ only depend on $t$ and $i$, it is possible to absorb the stock price in the wealth and therefore to remove the variable corresponding to $S$.

-Now, we suppose that the insurance company invests its wealth in the market, writing a pure endowment contract with payoff given in \eqref{payoffPE}.
-In this case, the goal of the insurance company is the following. \begin{problem} To maximize the expected utility of its terminal wealth, i.e. to solve where $G_T$ is defined in \eqref{payoffPE}. \end{problem} Let $(t,w,\lambda,i) \in [0,T] \times \R \times \Rp \times \mathcal{X}$.
+Now, we suppose that the insurer invests her/his wealth in the market, having the opportunity to write a pure endowment contract with payoff given in \eqref{payoffPE}.
+In this case, the goal of the insurer is the following. \begin{problem} To maximize the expected utility of its terminal wealth, i.e. to solve where $G_T$ is defined in \eqref{payoffPE}. \end{problem} Let $(t,w,\lambda,i) \in [0,T] \times \R \times \Rp \times \mathcal{X}$.
 We define the corresponding value function $V$ as